 - Pet Litter: 98%

-For most of the tests, V10’s torque drive head was outstanding at picking up surface dirt.
-Though I noticed on a few occasions that the brush kicked some of the debris backward, but it was picked up on subsequent passes.
+For most tests, V10’s torque drive head performed outstandingly in picking up surface dirt.
+Although I noticed on a few occasions that the brush kicked some debris backward, it was picked up on subsequent passes.

-The adjustable gates did help at minimizing this issue to some extent, providing a pathway for dirt to pass through.
+The adjustable gates did help in minimizing this issue to some extent, providing a pathway for dirt to pass through.

 It did leave a nasty stain since the carpet I’m using is beige, but most of the dirt ended up inside the dust cup.